liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

    full-case summaries instead of manually parsing JSON after each run.
 10. Use `scripts/benchmark/run_marmousi2_full_case.py` to rerun fixed `shot3`
    and `shot5` baselines through stable presets.
+11. Use preset `--compare-to` for post-run baseline comparison after future code or workflow optimizations.
-11. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
+12. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
-12. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
+13. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
-13. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.
+14. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.